jbetancur/react-data-table-component/README.md

 # React Data Table Component

-Creating yet another React table library came out of nescessity while developing a production application for a growing startup.
-I discovered that while there are some great table libraries already available, most required heavy customization (like overriding css and/or forced to use their flavor of ui library), or they lacked built in sorting and in some cases required a restrictive license.
+Creating yet another React table library came out of nescessity while developing a web application for a growing startup.
+I discovered that while there are some great table libraries already available, most required heavy customization or lacked basic features such as built in sorting, search, and in some cases required a restrictive license.

 If you want to achieve balance with the force and want a simple, sortable, and flexible table library give React Data Table Component a chance.
-If you want an Excel clone, need to pivot large data sets then this is not the React table library you are looking for 👋
+If you want an Excel clone and need to pivot large data sets then this is not the React table library you are looking for 👋

-React Data Table Component is not yet Feature Complete and still under **Development** - though I do not anticpate the API to change much.
+React Data Table Component is not yet Feature Complete and still under **Development** - though I do not anticpate the API to change.

 ## Initial features available: